 Orange had a very loyal following and launched after a very long teaser campaign of “The Future is Orange” – if you’re old enough to remember that.
 The tariffs were new, with subscribers enrolling onto the Dolphin, Monkey, Canary, Racoon, Panther or Camel tariff plans.
 It was a radical change from what had come before it, that’s for sure.

-T-Mobile as well?
+T-Mobile and Virgin are on EE SIMs as well?

 You can still find Orange and T-Mobile in other countries though.

 Which Children’s SIM is the best option?